Inexplicable768/Inexplicable768/README.md

 **Welcome my name is Alex**

-I am a guy who enjoys working on small projects for fun both programming and engineering, as well as learning how things work.
+Working on a math and computer science related website which will be released in about July 2026 I am a guy who enjoys working on small projects for fun both programming and engineering, as well as learning how things work.

 - About Me